Humboldtichthys: History and naming

 The earliest remains of gymnotiform electric fish were discovered in the Bolivian Yecua Formation 95 km west-northwest of Santa Cruz by petroleum geologists and easily recognized to belong to a gymnotiform fish based on several characteristic anatomical features.
 From material collected, Gayet & Meunier described Ellisella kirschbaumi in 1991, unaware that the genus name was already occupied by a genus of soft coral (Ellisella).
-The holotype specimen, RL 1596-4, represents an incomplete fragment of the animal, preserving the posterior margin of the skull and anterior elements of the body.
+The holotype specimen, RL 1596-4, represents an incomplete fragment of the animal, preserving the posterior (rear) margin of the skull and anterior (front) elements of the body.
 An additional six fossils were also referred to the genus by Gayet & Meunier.
-As the name was already occupied however, the animal was given the genus name Humboldtichthys in the place of Ellisella in 2000 and the referred specimens were re-examined by Albert & Fink (2007).
-In their examination they compared the holotype specimen with all 6 referred specimen and 3 further gymnotiform fossils from the Yeccua Formation.
-They concluded that the collected material represents more than one species, with most specimens potentially representing members of extant genera.
+The generic name was eventually realized to be preoccupied, and the animal was given a new genus in 2000, being Humboldtichthys, and the referred specimens were re-examined by Albert & Fink (2007).
+In their examination they compared the holotype specimen with all 6 referred specimen and 3 further gymnotiform fossils from the Yecua Formation, and they concluded that the collected material represents more than one species, with most specimens potentially representing members of extant genera.

-Humboldtichthys translates to "Humboldt's fish.
+Humboldtichthys translates to "Humboldt's fish".
 Originally the name Ellisella kirschbaumi was meant to honor both American physiologist Max Mapes Ellis and German ichthyologist Frank Kirschbaum, who pioneered the research of gymnotiform growth and regeneration.

 Description

 The holotype specimen preserves the right side of Humboldtichthys with a 5.5 cm long axis, including impressions of the opercle and preopercle as well as the anterior portion of the body.
 The surface of opercle and preopercle are lamellar with multiple deep radial striations.
-Although such striations are also present in modern members of Sternopygus, they are noticeably more pronounced in Humboldtichthys and the only diagnostic feature not called into question by Albert & Fink (2007).
+Although such striations are also present in modern members of Sternopygus, they are noticeably more pronounced in Humboldtichthys and was the only diagnostic feature not called into question by Albert & Fink (2007).
 The anterior limb of the preopercle is broad and crescent shaped, while its dorsal limb preserves a portion of a relatively broad preopercular-mandibular laterosensory canal.
 The entire preopercle is oriented oblique to the main axis of the head.
 The opercle is triangular in shape with its dorsal, posterior and ventral margins slightly convex.
 However poor preservation renders it difficult to determine the exact shape of these bones.
 The origin of the anal fin is located immediately behind the posterior margin of the operculum and the holotype specimen preserves 28 pterygiophores and 15 fin rays, all of which unbranched.
 The pectoral fin possesses a minimum of 10 fin rays with a posterior displacement of approximately 1–2 cm.
 Compared to the depth of the body the ribs are relatively short.